agold-spd/speedata-tpc-generator/README.md

 ## Overview

-This project creates TPC-H benchmark datasets using the `tpchgen-cli` tool.
+This project creates TPC-H benchmark datasets using the tpchgen-cli tool.
 It generates data in Parquet format with automatic data type optimization and optional dictionary encoding control.
-The default scale factor is 1000 (approximately 1TB), but this can be adjusted.
+The default scale factor is 1000 which creates approximately 1TB of data, but this can be adjusted.

 ## Requirements

 - Python 3.7 or higher
 - Java 8 or higher (required by PySpark)
-- `tpchgen-cli` command line tool
+- tpchgen-cli command line tool
-- Sufficient disk space (varies by scale factor: ~1GB for SF 1, ~1TB for SF 1000)
+- Sufficient disk space (varies by scale factor: approximately 1GB for SF 1, approximately 1TB for SF 1000)

 ## Installation